 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Liberty has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Liberty has few renters and college students.
 But the biggest reason it is quieter in Liberty than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Liberty may be for you.

-As is often the case in a small city, Liberty doesn't have a public transportation system that people use for their commute.
+Liberty is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Liberty with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.44% of adults in Liberty have a bachelor's degree or advanced degree.
+The citizens of Liberty are slightly less educated than the national average of 21.84% for the average city or town: 14.44% of adults in Liberty have a bachelor's degree or advanced degree

 Liberty is an extremely ethnically-diverse city.
 The people who call Liberty home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Liberty residents report their race to be White, followed by Black or African-American.
 Liberty also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 30.01% of the city’s residents.
 Important ancestries of people in Liberty include English, German, Irish, Scots-Irish, and Scottish.